-It is therefore, the opinion of Holistic Fire Safety that there is no requirement for an External Wall Fire Risk Assessment to be carried out in line with PAS 9980.
+Holistic Fire Safety have completed an external wall construction assessment which has determined the requirement for an External Wall Fire Risk Assessment to be carried out in line with PAS 9980.

 16.3.
 Are records of the design of the external walls and details of the materials from which they are constructed readily available?